-Summer TuitionSummer 2015 graduate tuition is $1,058/credit.
+Summer TuitionSummer 2016 tuition will be announced in late February.
+As a point of reference, summer 2015 graduate tuition was $1,058/credit.
 A typical Monmouth class is 3 credits.

 Summer Financial AidTo download the summer financial aid application and learn everything you need to know about possible aid, please visit the Guide to Summer Financial Aid.